cgrzemba/cardsync/README.md

 0 * * * * cardsync -u

 Limitations:
-At the moment no syncing back to the CommSuite Addressbook and no deletion of vcards.
+At the moment no syncing back to the CommSuite Addressbook.